 Storing

 Store whole watermelons at room temperature.
-Refrigerate cut watermelon in an airtight container and use within 4 days.
+Refrigerate cut watermelon in an airtight container and use it within 4 days.

 Preparing